Origins of the Sunday Comics by Peter Maresca for November 27, 2013

 10. Elvis before

-ceylondiver almost 11 years ago
+ceylondiver about 11 years ago

 What always seems weird is the contrast between the amazing draftsmanship and the word balloons, which look as if a child drew them.
 They look like those home-made signs fans bring to sporting events, with the shrinking words!